SanoScience/graphtar/README.md

 ```

 ## Dataset
-Dataset used in this study is available through a [sharepoint directory link](https://sanoscience.sharepoint.com/:f:/s/Extreme-scale/Ek1enAAlH-dFsuvSmIITBUoB57LahcAc6B8I_ihxA7B3Mg?e=lTTnab).
+Dataset used in this study is available through [GraphTar sharepoint directory](https://sanoscience.sharepoint.com/:f:/s/graphtar/ErgU2YfS-OdLle6J7njRMOEBZ1kxjUxWKAqCeKna6_dxKQ?e=rf5Pi2).
 The ```.csv``` files should be placed in the ```/data``` directory in the project's root.
 ## Models
 ### Word2vec models
 For GraphTar models, the data was first encoded with the use of word2vec models pretrained on the training data.
 For each dataset and split, a separate model was trained.
-The trained models are available through a [sharepoint directory link](https://sanoscience.sharepoint.com/:f:/s/Extreme-scale/Epa2-qoXV-ZPn4lbyQhSSAkBaDmJcLzUYP7QLcITFhz8mQ?e=u64viI).
+The trained word2vec models are available through [GraphTar sharepoint directory](https://sanoscience.sharepoint.com/:f:/s/graphtar/EhpQYk87MVZEpYD5n0SoE-QBpt1BWz3oJ-DPm1JOsDoOXg?e=ckWhvf).
 These models should be placed in ```data_modules/datasets/transforms/word2vec/models/``` directory, so that they are correctly used by training and evaluation scripts.
 ### Target prediction models
-Checkpoints for the trained traget prediction models are available through a [sharepoint directory link](https://sanoscience.sharepoint.com/:f:/s/Extreme-scale/EvcvaoIBYrpHiwmg9VLXV7ABTwpESOw5gTyroy53o3NnAA?e=SJ9sEu).
+Checkpoints for the trained traget prediction models are available through [GraphTar sharepoint directory](https://sanoscience.sharepoint.com/:f:/s/graphtar/EuwSMNa8qfRMke4hHVotMUgBLcr21ICuIxkf1_4zSJccsg?e=aKZ8gp).
-The checkpoints should be placed in ```experiments/[METHOD]/models```, where [METHOD] is the respective method.
+The checkpoints should be placed in ```experiments/[METHOD]/models```, where [METHOD] is the respective target prediction method.
 E.g. for GraphTar, the GraphTar models should be placed in ```experiments/graphtar/models``` directory.

 ## Results
 To calculate metric scores, we have saved data frames with predictions for all target prediction method-dataset-data split combinations to dataframes (more on how they are used in the last section).
-If one wants to skip the prediction generation step, the data frames are available through a [sharepoint directory link]().
+If one wants to skip the prediction generation step, the data frames are available through [GraphTar sharepoint directory](https://sanoscience.sharepoint.com/:f:/s/graphtar/ErTJMZOksWBJsmko3kFOz-kBFlYdrRKb-6BtG6kUYudfOA?e=j3DlA0).
 They should be placed in ```experiments/[METHOD]/results``` directory, depending on the target prediction method.
 E.g. for GraphTar, the respective dataframes should be placed in ```experiments/graphtar/results``` directory.

 ## Experiments reproduction
 ### Environment setup